…or the unabridged title: Mini Maple Shamrock-Shaped Irish Soda Breads with Bourbon-Brown-Sugar-Soaked Raisins.

 So this time around, this Italian is breathing new life into our Irish soda bread.

-I know I’ve expressed my love for maple extract before (with these Maple Walnut Muffins and Oatmeal Maple Bars), but I think it’s one of my favorite ingredients to bake with.
+I know I’ve expressed my love for maple extract before, but I think it’s one of my favorite ingredients to bake with.
 The kind I use is by Frontier, and is all-natural and alcohol-free (I got it for a few dollars at my local natural foods grocer, but it’s easily found online).
 I love that it tastes like…maple.
 Not like too-sweet, artificial maple flavoring, but robust and warm maple deliciousness.
 I’ve contemplated adding a few drops to my coffee.
 Is that weird?

 Anyway, while it may not be a traditional component to Irish soda bread, the maple extract totally breathes new life into our annual loaf.
 It complements the plump bourbon/brown sugar-soaked raisins so well, and adds an extra layer of flavor that takes it from being kind of ho-hum to “Oh, I think I’ll continue making this after March 17th”.